This post is also available in: Français Español العربية فارسی Русский Türkçe

-How do we know the gas vans existed and were used to murder Jews in Chelmno and the East?
+How do we know the gas vans existed and the Nazis used them to murder Jews?

 Holocaust deniers claim:

-There are no primary German documents that prove that gas vans were built or used.
-Holocaust deniers claim that the existence and use of the gas vans is “hearsay” for which there is “little documentary evidence.”
+If the Nazis used gas vans, we should expect some documents about them.
+There are no primary documents proving that gas vans were built or that the Nazis used them.
+Thus, the existence and use of the gas vans is mere “hearsay,” for which there is “little documentary evidence.”

 The facts are:

-Primary German documents about the design and use of the gas vans survived the war.
-They prove that gas vans were designed and constructed in Berlin in late 1941 and early 1942 and were sent to the Chelmno death camp and the Einsatzgruppen units in the occupied Soviet territories to assist in the mass murder of Jews and others.
+Primary documents about the design and use of the gas vans survived the war.
+These Nazi documents prove that gas vans were designed and constructed in Berlin in late 1941 and early 1942.
+The Nazis sent the gas vans to the Chelmno death camp and the Einsatzgruppen units in the occupied Soviet territories.

-There is an entire file of German documents related to the gas vans but the most important are two letters concerned with the construction and use of the vehicles.
+There is an entire file of Nazi documents related to the gas vans, but the most important documents are two letters concerned with the construction and use of the vehicles.

-Becker was sent by Rauff to inspect the use of the gas vans in the East and report back to him.
+Walter Rauff was responsible for the construction and deployment of the gas vans.
+Rauff, stationed in Berlin, sent August Becker to inspect the use of the gas vans in the East and report back to him.
 The letter is his report.
 In the letter, Becker complained about:

 The difficulties of operating gas vans in bad weather.